-Standard Irregular Students (Candidates for certificate).
-Applicants who lack the prerequisite college degrees and who cannot meet the requirements for wartime irregular students are eligible for enrollment as standard irregular students.
-Students in this classification are enrolled in the same course of study as regular students and are entitled to a certificate without degree upon completion of the fouryear course.
-Not more than four standard irregular students are enrolled each year in the entering class, and admission is on a strict selective basis.
+Irregular Students (Candidates for certificate), Applicants who lack the prerequisite college degrees are eligible for enrollment as irregular students.
+Students in this classification are enrolled in the same course of study as regular students and are entitled to a certificate without degree upon completion of the four-year course.
+Not more than four irregular students are enrolled each year in the entering class, and admission is on a strict selective basis.
 Applications may be received and given preliminary approval at any time.
-All approved applications are examined by the Credits Committee at stated periods and selection is made of applicants who can be enrolled as standard irregular students for the following school year.
+All approved applications are examined by the Credits Committee at stated periods and selection is made of applicants who can be enrolled as irregular students for the following school year.
 Qualifications considered include maturity, educational background, experience, and promise.
-Normally, standard irregular students must be at least twenty-five years of age, and preference is given those who have the best educational background.
+Normally, irregular students must be at least twenty-five years of age, and preference is given those who have the best educational background.
 It is necessary to maintain a full course of study leading to graduation and make satisfactory progress to remain in this classification.
-Standard irregular students are given dormitory or apartment space and student employment only after regular and wartime irregular students are accommodated.
+Irregular students are given dormitory or apartment space and student employment only after regular students are accommodated.